C-Pro/geche/README.md

 Test suite contains a couple of benchmarks to compare the speed difference between old-school generic implementation using `interface{}` or `any` to hold cache values versus using generics.

 TL/DR: generics are faster than `interface{}` but slower than hardcoded type implementation.
-Ring buffer is 2x+ faster then map-based TTL cache.
+Ring buffer is 2x+ faster than map-based TTL cache.

 There are two types of benchmarks:
 * `BenchmarkSet` only times the `Set` operation that allocates all the memory, and usually is the most resource intensive.